By Zac Dhanoo, Commercial Associate

 Lack of single-player campaign

 Undoubtedly the focus for both franchises in the last few years has shifted towards multiplayer gameplay, yet some Battlefield fans are upset at the new title totally doing away with the game mode.
 Mentions of single player and no campaign were 12.4x more likely to occur.
 Some fans went as far to say that Vanguard offers superior value due to its inclusion of both single and multiplayer modes, and this could be an area where COD: Vanguard again differentiates itself.

-Fans were excited to see the games graphics, describing them as beautiful, gorgeous and amazing.
-People talked about the set piece maps adding to the spectacle of playing online with friends, and how it will further add to the full immersive experience of playing this game.
+Fans were excited to see the game’s graphics, describing them as beautiful, gorgeous and amazing.
+People talked about the set piece maps adding to the spectacle of playing online with friends, and how it will further add to the fully immersive experience of playing this game.

-Finally, Battlefield fans were especially interested in the new dynamic weather and events feature within the game, with this topic arising 8.9x more often in these conversation than in the COD data set.
-Gamers talk about looking forward to experiencing the dynamic weather system within the game, and talking about it as insane, stunning and terrifying.
+Finally, our comparison of Battlefield 2042 vs Call of Duty Vanguard gamer reactions showed that Battlefield fans were especially interested in the new dynamic weather and events feature within the game – with this topic arising 8.9x more often in these conversations than in the COD data set.
+Gamers talk about looking forward to experiencing the dynamic weather system within the game and talking about it as insane, stunning and terrifying.

 This research on Battlefield 2042 vs Call of Duty Vanguard gamer reactions is only one of many ways you can use our comparative text analytics platform to track consumer perceptions over time and to conduct competitor analysis.

 Analyzing consumer conversations is an important source of information for marketing, product development and organizations as a whole to better understand their customers’ needs, wants and expectations.